anshuldante/ai-ds-ml-Theory/learning-data-science-understanding-the-basics/notes.md

 * You want your RDBMS to be fast and efficient since this will be used in real-time by customers.
 * A script is run to upload all of the data from a day to the DWH in one shot.
-* DWH is optimised for data analysis.
+* DWH is optimized for data analysis.
 * Let's say you get acquired, the parent company keeps the data of all of their websites in 1 DWH.
 * They'll have to do an ETL (extract, transform and load) to upload your data into their DWH.
-* They'll pull all of the data from your site, have a data analyst transform the data to match their schema and then load it into their DWH.
+* They'll pull all of the data from your site, have a data analyst transform it to match their schema and then load it into their DWH.
-* Many companies see Hadoop as a replacement for their DWH, they'll change the ETL scripts to load the data from WFH to Hadoop.
+* Many companies see Hadoop as a replacement for their DWH, they'll change the ETL scripts to load the data from DFH to Hadoop.
 * The driver here is that Hadoop clusters are much cheaper than DWH.

 ## RDBMS Challenges

-* Aren't very flexible
+* Not very flexible
 * Require schema
-* Require planning and knowledge of the data in advance.
+* Require planning and knowledge of the data in advance
-* Data formats are a challenge.
+* Data formats are a challenge
-* Requires relations as well.
+* Also requires data relations in advance

 ## NoSQL DBs are supposed to have the following properties